-Tivoli Gardens are the grounds surrounding Villa d'Este near the town of Tivoli in the region of Lazio, Italy.
+Tivoli Gardens are the grounds surrounding Villa d'Este near the town of Tivoli in the province of Roma, Lazio.
 Along with the house they are listed as a UNESCO world heritage site and are classed as being one of the finest examples of an Italian Renaissance Garden.

 Cardinal Ippolito II d'Este, son of Lucrezia Borgia and Alfonso I d'Este, had the vision for the palace and gardens and finally commissioned the building of Villa d'Este in 1550.
 He died in 1572 but by this time the complex was almost complete.